 Configure your servers with at least some local storage to get started with Platform9.
-Platform9 Managed OpenStack can work with following storage options for storing Virtual Machines and Images:
+PMO can work with following storage options for storing virtual machines and images:

-- NFS Shared storage - each hypervisor is configured with NFS shared storage.
-Follow this Tutorial to ensure appropriate NFS configuration: How to Configure NFS Shared Storage with Platform9
+- NFS Shared storage: Each hypervisor is configured with NFS shared storage.
+Refer to How to Configure NFS Shared Storage to ensure appropriate NFS configuration.

 - Outbound HTTPS (port 443) access (to communicate with Platform9 configuration plane).

 The following VLAN sub-interfaces on the physical interface/bond:

 - VLAN-based virtual machine traffic: This interface will be used to route traffic for the VLAN based private/tenant networks as well as provider networks created via Neutron.
 Therefore, it must be trunked for all VLAN IDs that you plan to supply to Neutron for tenant/private and provider networking.

 - Management VLAN: Ensure this VLAN allows outbound HTTPS access for the Platform9 host agent to communicate with the controller.

 - Tunneled GRE / VXLAN VLAN (optional): This interface will be used to route traffic for the VXLAN or GRE based private /tenant networks created via Neutron.
 Therefore, it must have IP level connectivity with other hosts through the interface IP.